owsas/parse-cloud-class/README.md

 import { ParseCloudClass } from 'parse-server-addon-cloud-class';

 const myConfig = new ParseCloudClass({
-  // new items will not be created if they have no 'name' set
+  // New items will not be created if they have no 'name' set
-  requiredKeys: ['name']
+  requiredKeys: ['name'],

   defaultValues: {
-    // all new items will have active: true
+    // All new items will have active: true
     active: true,
-    // by default, timesShared will be 0
+    // By default, timesShared will be 0
     timesShared: 0,
   },

   minimumValues: {
     // timesShared cannot go below 0
     timesShared: 0,
-  }
+  },

+  // Keys that are only editable by the master key.
+  // Trying to edit apiKey without the master key will throw an error
+  immutableKeys: ['apiKey'],
 });

 // Configure your class to use the configuration